ChrisMenning/false-gravity-with-tidal-effect/README.md

 Attach the falsegravity.cs C# script to your object and it will fall to the planet, from any direction, and also be slightly pulled on by the gravity of the moon.

 A working demo of this can be seen (on Safari, Firefox, and IE only) at the following URL: https://s3-us-west-1.amazonaws.com/collapsiblemedia.com/false+gravity+with+tidal+effect+demo/false+gravity+with+tidal+effect+demo.html

+NOTE: The demo example also includes some scripts controlling the rotation of the planet and the orbit of the moon.
+Those scripts are not included in this repository because they are simple, one-line "transform.Rotate" commands.